jadecobra/python_tdd_exercises/source/functions.rst

       ),
       {'a': 1, 'b': 2, 'c': 3, 'd': 4}
     )
-   the terminal updates to show passing tests.
-From the tests I can see that keyword arguments are treated as :doc:`data structures: dictionaries` in python
+   the terminal shows passing tests.
+From the tests I can see that keyword arguments are treated as :doc:`data_structures_dictionaries` in python

 *
   REFACTOR: make it better